-Doctoral Research at UCA
+Doctoral Candidate, UCA

 Doctoral Research at the University of the Creative Arts (UK) with the assistance of a Fast Forward Women in Photography studentship.

-The Silent Crisis: Stem Cell Donation Short Fall
+The Silent Crisis: Stem Cell Donation

 A transdisciplinary research project with Dr Jill Shepherd, Professor Joy Zhang and Dr Rebecca Cassidy using creative methods to address the ‘silent crisis’ in stem cell donation within black communities in the UK.